Lessen

 'You put together two things that have not been put together before.
 And the world is changed...'
 Julian Barnes's new book is about ballooning, photography, love and grief; about putting two things, and two people, together, and about tearing them apart.
 One of the judges who awarded him the 2011 Man Booker Prize described him as 'an unparalleled magus of the heart'.
 This book confirms that opinion.

-THE WINNER OF THE NOBEL PRIZE IN LITERATUREThe characters who populate an Alice Munro story live and breathe.
-Passions hopelessly conceived, affections betrayed, marriages made and broken: the joys, fears, loves and awakenings of women echo throughout these twelve unforgettable stories, laying bare the unexceptional and yet inescapable pain of human contact.
+The characters who populate an Alice Munro story live and breathe.
+Passions hopelessly conceived, affections betrayed, marriages made and broken: the joys, fears, loves, and awakenings of women echo throughout these twleve unforgettable stories, laying bare the unexpected and yet inescapable pain of human contact.

 Maggie, Julian, Jake en Adrienne: vier jonge mensen tussen wie op de universiteit een bijzondere band ontstaat.
 Maggie is de natuurlijke leider van het stel.
 Ze is een zelfbewuste jonge vrouw die een grote afkeer heeft van alles wat naar onrecht neigt.
 Wanneer zij erachter komt dat de kwelgeest die de jeugd van Jake tot een hel heeft gemaakt nu een van hun studiegenoten is, besluit zij dat de jongen alsnog gestraft moet worden.
 Maar wat begint als iemand eenvoudig een lesje leren, krijgt een onverwachte ontknoping die hun levens volledig op hun kop zet.